LibrariesHacked/helibtech/discovery/discovery-add-on-tools-and-browser-extensions.md

 A number of university libraries subscribe to LibKey Nomad allowing the browser extension to be downloaded across their network appearing by default on the university's computer image.

+See: [Simplifying and Enhancing Access to Full-Text Articles with LibKey Discovery](<>)[](https://ital.corejournals.org/index.php/ital/article/view/17264) discusses the implementation of LibKey in a discovery environment and how users responded.
+Information Technology and Libraries (ITAL) June 2025

 [Lean Library](https://www.technologyfromsage.com/products/lean-library-extension/)

 [](https://www.technologyfromsage.com/products/lean-library-extension/)Lean Library from Technology from Sage is a broadly similar product again available both freely to individuals and to libraries on a subscription basis.
 Lean Library offers libraries the opportunity to also provide custom branding and messages that will appear next to users' search results.